With The Farm I arrived at 135 books read this year; 110 from the shelves.

 The art of biography is more difficult than is generally supposed.

 ■ The Death of Ivan Ilyich (Leo Tolstoy; 1886.
 Trans.
 Louise and Aylmer Maude.
 Fiction.)

 This, too, was a reread, my fourth time encountering Tolstoy’s novella.
-The first was in AP English, thirty-eight years ago.
+The first was in AP English, thirty-nine years ago.
 What do typical seventeen-year-olds take away from reading Tolstoy?
 Oh, I was more than capable of parroting a teacher (or a study guide) on Tolstoy’s biography, the key characters, the basic plot, the essential themes and symbols, but I’m not sure I had actually read The Death of Ivan Ilyich until my third encounter, in my forties.

 “Maybe I did not live as I ought to have done,” it suddenly occurred to him.
 “But how could that be when I did everything properly?” he replied, and immediately dismissed from his mind this, the sole solution of all of the riddles of life and death, as something quite impossible.

 ■ A Raisin in the Sun (Lorraine Hansberry; 1958.
 Drama.)

 I had planned to read this in Spring 2003 for the “One Book, One Chicago” program.
 Better late than never.

 ■ The Farm (Tom Rob Smith; 2014.
 Fiction.)